 What to do

 To practice what I preach in this article, I got my hands on a Core i5-based desktop PC that a smoker had been using (and not cleaning) for a couple of years in a house also occupied by a long-haired cat.
 Talk about a perfect storm!
+(Editor's note: The PC portrayed below is a different, but equally disgusting example.)

-I’m including a few before and after photographs of the case, which had dust filters over all of its intake fans and a door on the front that hid the optical drive and front-mounted fans.
+The case had dust filters over all of its intake fans and a door on the front that hid the optical drive and front-mounted fans.
 As soon as I opened the door, I could see that the fan filters were completely clogged, and the vents on the rear of the system were covered with dust and cat hair.
 Even a small amount of detritus can choke off your PC’s air supply, resulting in higher temperatures that promote system instability and reduce the lifespan of your components.
 Clogged intake fans can cause negative air pressure within a system, too, forcing the system’s exhaust fans to suck air into the case through any open crevice.

 Brush and gently vacuum